crodier/software-blog/_posts/2023-01-02-outage-Process.md

 ## Determining Large Scale Outage

 A large scale outage has different criteria for every organization.
 Divisions may have their own criteria for large scale outages.
-It is possible that an outage meets the criteria for a division or company wide outage, the communcation should be used on the outage channels.
+It is possible that an outage meets the criteria for a division or company-wide outage, the communcation should be used on the outage channels.
 Not every outage will impact the entire company.
 For a large dot-com, an outage will typically impact only application offered by the company.
 Outages which impact an entire dot com are much rarer.